CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - Clean up the interaction between the CLI class and the BirthdayPresenter class
 - Add more features for the user (such as the ability to edit events)
 - Add Notifications class to support notification feature
+- Add input sanitization to handle unusual input cases from users (i.e. spelling mistakes and incorrect usages).
+    - Write messages to notify the users of these edge cases